hawslc/gator/README.md

 So what have I learned?

 There's a reason Photoshop has no major competitors (except for GIMP, maybe).
 Desgining an image editor is not an easy process.

+I am glad I made gator, though.
+It taught me a lot about the design process for coding projects.
 <br>
 link: https://hawslc.github.io/gator/